Code-Institute-Submissions/Sienna-Website/README.md

 # Sienna Gray Photography and Illustration
-### A personal site to provide information and promote the creative work of Sienna Gray.
+### A personal site to showcase and promote the creative work of Sienna Gray.
 ---
 # Project Overview
 This is my first milestone project as part of the Full Stack Development diploma for The Code Institute.